programmingflamingo/15puzzle/README.md

 4. Clone the remote repository using git clone "Github URL".
 5. Finally open the cloned repository by clicking on "File" and selecting "Open Folder".

-Open the folder you have just cloned ( File->Open Folder)
 * ### Terminal